manuel12/django-expense-tracker/README.md

 ## Installation - Cypress

-For installing Cypress run go to the e2e folder and run:
+For installing Cypress go to the e2e folder and run:

     npm install